caiodcamargo999/rarityleads_in_cursor/README.md

    - Click "Deploy site"

 3. **Configure Supabase:**
-   - Update `app-config.js` with your Supabase credentials
+   - Update your environment variables in the Netlify dashboard with your Supabase credentials
    - Enable Google OAuth in Supabase dashboard
    - Set up email templates for verification